Jul 4 · 5 minutes read

 The meeting was moderated by Oana Șipoș, who is a Ruby on Rails developer and the founder of the “Ruby à la Cluj” community.
 The conversations were organized in a panel format, with four interesting guests: Luiza Salantiu (Ruby on Rails Developer at 3Pillar Global), Vlad Zelinschi (Technical Consultant and Managing Partner at Strongbytes), Taylor Mock (Senior Software Consultant and Developer at Hashrocket) and Aurel Canciu (DevOps Solutions Architect at Upwork).
 All guests have had previous experience working with Ruby and Rails.

-Here is a sneak peek into the technically captivating opinions and discussions that took place between the guests, the moderator, and the audience.
+Here is a sneak peek inside the technically captivating opinions and discussions that took place between the guests, the moderator, and the audience.

 The leading question was: